Our Terms of Business

 You will be responsible to us for our fees and disbursements regardless of any order obtained for payment of your costs by another party.
 Our costs are likely to exceed the sum which you could recover from any other party to the proceedings.
 Even if the other party is ordered to pay some of your costs the responsibility for payment of all our charges and expenses rests with you.
 You should also bear in mind that you may be ordered to pay the costs of the other party.

 There is almost never certainty in litigation and we are not able to give guarantees as to the success of an application.
-For this reason our preferred approach is to negotiate a settlement if at all possible.
+Our preferred approach is to negotiate a settlement if at all possible.
 We will act in your best interests at all times and advise you on the merits of any action you may consider taking but you accept that you must make the final decision as to whether or not to make an application to Court.

 We do not undertake publicly funded (formerly legally aided) work.
 If you are eligible there are certain advantages to be gained from public funding of your case.
 You can check if you are financially eligible on the Law commission website, http://www.legalservices.gov.uk/civil/guidance/eligibility_calculator.asp